 What will I need for my job search?

-Looking for a job in Canada usually involves two formal job search elements: a résumé and an interview.
+Applying for a job in Canada usually involves two formal job search elements: a résumé and an interview.
 Some employers may require you to fill out an application form.

 Writing a résumé and cover letter

 A résumé (also known as a curriculum vitae or CV) is your opportunity to give employers a brief summary of yourself and your relevant knowledge, abilities and experience in one or two pages.
 Submitting a résumé is a common part of the job application process.
 To be effective, your résumé should also be accompanied by a cover letter.